Folk Orthodoxy: Ethnography

+Slavic folk religious festivals and rites reflect the times of the ancient pagan calendar.
+For instance, the Christmas period is marked by the rites of Koliada, characterized by the element of fire, processions and ritual drama, and offerings of food and drink to the ancestors.
+Spring and summer rites are characterized by fire- and water-related imagery spinning around the figures of the gods Yarilo, Kupala, and Marzanna.
+The switching of seasonal spirits is celebrated through the interaction of effigies of these spirits and the elements which symbolize the coming season, such as by burning, drowning, or setting the effigies onto water, and the "rolling of burning wheels of straw down into rivers."

+Slavic saint cults

-With the spread of Christianity in Russia the former beliefs of the Slavs did not disappear without a trace.
+With the spread of Christianity in Russia, the former beliefs of the Slavs did not disappear without a trace.
 The interaction of pagan and Christian cultures led to the transformation of the images of Christian saints in popular culture.
-They turned out to be "substitutes" for pagan gods and some pre-Christian traits were transferred to them.
+They turned out to be "substitutes" for pagan gods and some pre-Christian traits transferred to them.

 The Slavs' folk representations of Christian saints and their lives sometimes differ greatly from their canonical images.
 In fairy tale and legend, some of them sometimes organically perform the function of good helpers, and others even play the role of pests in relation to the peasant.
-This was especially strong in the images of Theotokos, Nicholas the Wonderworker, Elijah the Prophet, George the Victorious, Vlasius, Florus and Laurus, Kasian, Paraskeva Friday, Saints Cosmas and Damian.
+This was especially strong in the images of Theotokos, Nicholas the Wonderworker, Elijah the Prophet, George the Victorious, Vlasius, Florus and Laurus, Kasian, Paraskeva Friday, and Saints Cosmas and Damian.